Cycle Plenary | CORDEL

 of the International Fuel Cycle | Supply Chain | Transport

 Used Fuel Management

-global nuclear industry share best practice, conduct analysis, and
+the global nuclear industry share best practice, conduct analysis,

 environmental issues.
 Several Groups act as the interface for

 industry at international policy-making organisations, such as the

 Commission for Radiological Protection (ICRP) and the Nuclear